Hi, my name is Simon Davies.

 This was not to say that I hadn’t enjoyed these things, having money and the things it could buy and the choices it can offer.

-It’s just that I thought they would bring me the happiness and contentment I was looking for, but they had not delivered on those expectations.
+It’s just that I thought they would bring me the level of happiness and contentment I was looking for, but they had failed to deliver.

 Over the following weeks and months, I pondered about: